Author: Rick Riordan

 First Lines – “Yeah, I know.
 You guys are going to read about how I died in agony, and you’re going be like, ‘Wow!
 That sounds cool, Magnus!
 Can I die in agony too?'”

-Other than the terrible book blurb, and the typo in the first two sentences of this novel, it is an awesome book!
+This is an awesome book!
 I really enjoyed it and looked forward to reading subsequent chapters after I got too sleepy to keep going.

 It is written from the first person perspective of a 16 year old boy.
 And do I ever like this kid.
 He is brave, intelligent and sarcastic.
 Every sentence, even the chapter titles, are written like he is talking to you directly.
 Riordan gave him such a witty voice.
 For instance, the title of one of the chapters is this:

 Chapter 4 – Seriously, the Dude Cannot Drive